Annie Edson Taylor's desire for fame and fortune sent her over Niagara Falls in a barrel.

 Oct.
-24, 1901, was going to be a big day for Annie Edson Taylor.
+24, 1901: It was going to be a big day for Annie Edson Taylor.
 It was her 63rd birthday.
 It was also the day she would attempt to become the first person to go over Niagara Falls in a barrel.

 Annie Edson was born in 1838 in Lockport, New York, less than 20 miles from Niagara Falls.
 Although she lived a comfortable childhood, her adult life was not quite as quiet.
 After a short marriage that ended when her husband, David Taylor, was killed in the Civil War — and included the loss of their only child in infancy — Taylor began a long and unsettled period of wandering.
 She traveled around the country and even as far away as Mexico City, teaching here and there but never finding the life she wanted.

 Taylor took several measures to prepare for her feat.
-She had a barrel specially made – one she could fit in (though it was surely a bit cramped, at four and a half feet high), with straps to hold her steady and a mattress and pillows to cushion the impact of hitting the lower river.
+She had a barrel specially made — one she could fit in (though it was surely a bit cramped, at just four-and-a-half-feet high), with straps to hold her steady, and a mattress and pillows to cushion the impact of hitting the lower river.
 A small air hole was included, with a rubber tube to allow her access to fresh air.
-And she gave the barrel a trial run over the Falls, with a cat named Iagara inside.
+And she gave the barrel a trial run over the falls, with a cat named Iagara inside.
 The cat made it (and ended up in at least one publicity photo with Taylor afterward, perched atop the barrel), and the barrel held up.
 It was time for Taylor to take her chance.

-A little after 4 p.m. on October 24, 1901, Taylor climbed into her barrel and headed down the Niagara River, starting about a mile upstream from the Falls.
-The barrel drifted toward Horseshoe Falls, on the Canadian side, and it plummeted over the brink about 20 minutes after it first started floating.
-It would be another breathless 20 minutes for onlookers – and presumably Taylor, inside her barrel – before rescue boats could get close enough to snag the barrel and let Taylor out.
+A little after 4 p.m. on that October day in 1901, Taylor climbed into her barrel and headed down the Niagara River, starting about a mile upstream from the falls.
+The barrel drifted toward Horseshoe Falls, on the Canadian side, and plummeted over the brink, about 20 minutes after it first started floating.
+It would be another breathless 20 minutes for onlookers — and presumably Taylor, inside her barrel — before rescue boats could get close enough to snag the barrel and let Taylor out.
 Everyone was able to sigh with relief when the top was cut off the barrel and Taylor emerged, alive.
 Her commentary on the experience?
 “No one ought ever do that again.”

 So, having inspired other thrill seekers, Taylor got what she wanted, right?
 Her name went down in history and she achieved lasting fame and fortune?